amirOps97/flask-mongo-k8s/README.md

 2. **Push to Docker Hub** — Authenticates with Docker Hub using Jenkins credentials and pushes the image
 3. **Deploy to Kubernetes** — Runs `kubectl set image` to update the running deployment with the new image tag, then waits for the rollout to complete

 ### Key Design Decisions in the Pipeline

 - **Shell commands over plugins**: The pipeline uses `sh` steps (`docker build`, `docker push`, `kubectl`) instead of Jenkins-specific plugin DSL.
 This makes the pipeline portable — the same commands work in GitHub Actions, GitLab CI, or any CI system.

 - **Build number as image tag**: Each build produces a uniquely tagged image (`flask-mongo-app:1`, `flask-mongo-app:2`, etc.) instead of using `latest`.
 This makes deployments traceable and rollbacks trivial: `kubectl set image deployment/flask-app flask-app=image:5` to roll back to build 5.

 - **`kubectl set image` over `kubectl apply`**: For CI/CD, only the image tag changes between deployments. `kubectl set image` updates just the image without touching the rest of the manifest. `kubectl apply` would require modifying the YAML file first.
+Note the `-n app` flag since the deployment lives in the `app` namespace.

 - **Rollout status check**: After updating the image, the pipeline runs `kubectl rollout status --timeout=60s` to wait for the new pods to be ready.
 If the deployment fails (crash loop, image pull error), the pipeline fails too — giving you immediate feedback.